-The School of Politics and International Relation at University College Dublin is offering the Iseult Honohan Scholarships to PhD candidates in the 2019/20 academic year.
+The School of Politics and International Relation at University College Dublin is offering the Iseult Honohan PhD Scholarships in the 2023/24 academic year.

 The UCD School of Politics and International Relations PhD scholarships are named after a former PhD student and colleague, Dr Iseult Honohan, who retired from teaching in 2015 after over 25 years of service to the School, University and wider academic community.
 Dr Honohan is warmly remembered by her former colleagues as a strong supporter of younger scholars.

 Her PhD on Hannah Arendt, supervised by Fergal O’Connor in the (then) Department of Ethics and Politics, was awarded by the National University of Ireland in 1987.
 Her research in normative political theory focuses on civic republican political thought – notably in her book, Civic Republicanism (Routledge, 2002) – and its application to issues of justice and moral obligations; ethics and public affairs; and citizenship, immigration and diversity – including in her contribution to the development of the GLOBALCIT citizenship observatory.

 UCD School of Politics and International Relations (SPIRe) is the oldest and the largest school of its kind in the Republic of Ireland.

 Worth of Award